ECI Regional Planning District helps communities grow through funding, planning

 They require coordinated efforts like those the staff of the East Central Indiana Regional Planning District tackles every day.

-Created to serve communities throughout East Central Indiana, the Regional Planning District is supported by municipal partners in Delaware, Blackford and Grant counties and the city of Portland in Jay County.
+Created to serve communities throughout East Central Indiana, the Regional Planning District is supported by municipal partners in Delaware, Blackford and Grant counties.

 The ECIRPD works with its partners in government to improve the quality of life in the region, said Bill Walters, executive director of ECIRPD.

-“Our mission is to serve the local governments of Blackford, Delaware and Grant counties, along with the city of Portland in Jay County, by fostering a vision for regional economic growth through grant writing, facilitating, infrastructure improvements, supporting economic development and promoting quality of life and community enhancements,” Walters said.
+“Our mission is to serve the local governments of Blackford, Delaware and Grant counties, by fostering a vision for regional economic growth through grant writing, facilitating, infrastructure improvements, supporting economic development and promoting quality of life and community enhancements,” Walters said.

 That sounds like a lot, but Walters and the ECIRPD staff reach that goal by knowing their jobs and doing them better than anyone else, elected officials in the region say.